 Spring & Summer series

-Handicaps: please click the Handicap (Haversham SC, Portsmouth Yardstick) link.
+Handicaps: please click the Haversham SC, Portsmouth Yardstick link. (awaiting 2018 update)

-Please find out which fleet you're in by following this link (updated 24 Aug, 2017).
+Fleets: find out which fleet you're in by following this link (updated March 2018).

-If your name doesn't appear on the list - just speak with the Rear Commodore, Paul Earnshaw, and you will be assigned to a fleet.
+If your name doesn't appear on the list - just contact the Rear Commodore, Paul Earnshaw, and you will be assigned to a fleet.
 If you feel that your name is on the wrong list then please let him know and errors will be corrected.

 racing.
 If you have thought of trying your hand, but were

-then please don’t worry, these ares for you.
+then please don’t worry, these sessions are for you.
 Come along

 and give racing a try.
 The Dennis Cooke trophy for the Bronze (beginners) fleet and the Civil Service Sailing Club